-Mean Time To Replace/Repair: 30 minutes or less
+- Mean Time To Replace/Repair (MTR) is 30 minutes or less!

 The computing module can be removed from the P4S4 as a pluggable unit.
-This provides a means to de-classify an optionally unmanned ground vehicle in moments.
+This provides a means to de-classify an optionally Unmanned Ground Vehicle (UGV) in minutes.
 All software and operation data is removed when this module is removed.